Henry Gannett

+Early life

-Gannett was born in Bath, Maine, son of Hannah Trufant (nee Church) and Michael Farley Gannett.
+Gannett was born in Bath, Maine, on August 24, 1846.
+He was the son of Hannah Trufant (née Church) and Michael Farley Gannett.
 He attended local schools, before going to Harvard for college.
 He graduated with a B.S. from the Lawrence Scientific School of Harvard University in 1869 and received an M.E. at the Hooper Mining School (aka the Harvard University School of Mining and Practical Geology) in 1870.
+Later, he trained in topographic mapping at Cambridge under Josiah D. Whitney and Charles F. Hoffman.